vim/vim/runtime/spell/README_en.txt

   any associated documentation shall at all times remain with Princeton University and LICENSEE agrees to preserve same.

-The 50 level includes Brian's frequency class 1, words words appearing in at least 5 of 12 of the dictionaries as indicated in the 12Dicts package, and uppercase words in at least 4 of the previous 12 dictionaries.
+The 50 level includes Brian's frequency class 1, words appearing in at least 5 of 12 of the dictionaries as indicated in the 12Dicts package, and uppercase words in at least 4 of the previous 12 dictionaries.
 A decent number of proper names is also included: The top 1000 male, female, and Last names from the 1990 Census report; a